 This works best in countries with average temperatures for most of the year.
 It’s a tough grass seed that can be played on quite a bit before the courts need to be renovated.

 Since 2001, Wimbledon has used 100% perennial ryegrass, as the research shows it can withstand more wear and tear over the 2 week period.
-Providing the grass is cut to a short length (around 8mm), this creates the perfect balance between court speed and keeping the courts in good shape for longer.
+Providing the grass is cut to a short length (around 8mm), creates the perfect balance between court speed and keeping the courts in good shape for longer.

 Before 2001, the All England Club used a mixture of 70% perennial rye grass and 30% creeping red fescue.